-Seven Easter egg hunts on the next three Saturdays will make area children excited about the upcoming spring holiday.
-Families should bring cameras and baskets for their loot.
+Seven free Easter egg hunts on the next two Saturdays will make children excited about the upcoming spring holiday.
+The Easter Bunny will appear at most gatherings, so families should bring cameras and baskets for their loot.

 In chronological order:

-• Over 5,000 eggs will be hidden for the 20th annual Ripley County Chamber of Commerce hunt April 12 at 11 a.m. near the Versailles State Park swimming pool.
+• Over 5,000 eggs will be hidden for the 19th Ripley County Chamber of Commerce hunt March 23 at 11 a.m. near the Versailles State Park swimming pool.
 Kids will be grouped by age (1-3, 4-6 and 7-10) to find their surprises.
-Volunteers are needed and can enlist by contacting executive director Amy Thomas at 812-689-6654 or email@example.com.
+Volunteers are needed and can enlist by contacting executive director Amy Thomas at 812-689-6654 or firstname.lastname@example.org.

-• A hunt sponsored by the Batesville Area Chamber of Commerce and co-hosted by Batesville Young Professionals and the city takes place April 12 at 11:30 a.m. at Liberty Park.
+• A hunt sponsored by the Batesville Area Chamber of Commerce and co-hosted by the city takes place March 23 at 11:30 a.m. at Liberty Park.
 In case of inclement weather, the event will be held in the park pavilion.
 Children will be divided by age (1-3, 4-6 and 7-9) to search separately for 5,000 eggs.
-Parents are allowed to accompany the youngest age group, but must not assist their children in picking up eggs.
-No strollers or babies in arms are allowed during the hunt.
-After searching is over, each participant will get a surprise.
-In addition, Kroger employees will give out frisbees, Batesville Soccer Club will distribute balls and Tri-State Artisans will provide face painting.
+Parents are allowed to accompany toddlers, but must not assist their children in picking up eggs.
+No strollers or babies in arms are allowed on the field.
+After the searching is over, each participant will get a surprise.
 Clowns add to the merriment.